ekoteq/pyflaker/README.md

   print(snowflake.timestamp)
 ```
 ## pyflake_generator(`epoch: int`, `pid: int`, `seed: int`, `sequence_bits: int`, `sleep: int = x / 1000`)
-A standalone snowflake ID generator may be created without an overhead `PyflakeClient` by importing and calling the `pyflake_generator(epoch, pid, seed)` function.
+A standalone snowflake ID generator may be created without an overhead `PyflakeClient` by importing and calling the `pyflake_generator()` function.

 While made available, the `sleep` parameter is optional, and will define how long the generator should wait if it encounters a situation where its ID sequence becomes overrun, or other time-related issues where the generator may need to pause before returning a value to the requesting client.
 Passing a value of `1` will instruct the function to delay for `1 millisecond` before proceeding, which is sufficient for this generator's purposes.